mrhosseini/Salam/readme.md

 ## Salam Discussion Board

-Salam is another discussion board software written in php using [Laravel Framework](http://laravel.com).
+Salam is a social platform for private groups and organizations written in php using [Laravel Framework](http://laravel.com).
 It is mainly focused on Persian language users.

 Salam is currently under development and not usable yet.